flynx/argv.js/README.md

 - Simple
 - Supports both the _option_ (a-la `find`) and _command_ (a-la `git`) paradigms
+- Nestable
-- Nestable &ndash; parsers can be nested as option/command handlers defining independent nested contexts
+  parsers can be nested as option/command handlers defining independent nested contexts
-- Option expansion &ndash; `-abc` expands to `-a -b -c` if `-abc` is not defined
+- Option expansion
+  `-abc` expands to `-a -b -c` if `-abc` is not defined
 - Option/command value passing
+  implicit `-a 123` (requires definition or manual handling) or explicit `-a=123`
-- Environment variable option/command values &ndash; env can control option defaults
+- Environment variable option/command values
+  env can control option defaults
 - Reasonable defaults
   - `-help` generator
   - common option aliases